 This paper discusses the experiences of a challenging research and development project for fuel saving and top-level control of a ship's performance.
+More information can be found in [3] and [4].
 The developed system is operated from the central unit placed on the bridge (see Figure 1).
 The operator, normally the ship's First Officer or Captain, inputs the required values for speed, arrival times, and complete route plans from the keyboard.
-The main engines (5.000-30.000 kW) and propellers are then automatically adjusted, to reach and maintain the required speed at the lowest fuel consumption.
+The main engines (10-40,000 horsepower) and propellers are then automatically adjusted, to reach and maintain the required speed at the lowest fuel consumption.
 Fuel saving is typically 5-10%, corresponding to at least 1 cubic meter of heavy fuel oil per day.
 The saving is achieved by optimizing control at three levels: